-I recorded these images after countless hours bicycling around Black Rock City
+I recorded these images after countless hours exploring Black Rock City

 These photos are the gift I received from this thriving, yet physically ephemeral community.

-brc(at)philippeglade(dot)com (plz:no flame, all smile)
+brc(at)philippeglade(dot)com (plz:no flames, all smiles)

 Satellites pods of the Otic Way by Gregg Fleishman, Melissa Barron and Lightning Clearwater III

 Sweatin' at Distrikt